-- Take the English placement pre-test on arrival to UoNA prior to registering for courses. - o If a score of 70 or higher is achieved, English review courses will not be required and the student proceeds directly into the degree program courses. - o If a score or 69 or less is achieved, the student will be required to take English Review 001 in addition to appropriate bachelor's program core and common core courses in their first quarter of study.
-Up to three (3) subsequent English review courses may be required based on the student's post-test score, which is given at the end of each review course. - OR during the admissions process, an applicant may elect to provide one of the following to fulfill the English Proficiency requirement: - Documentation of an earned degree in which English is the principle language of instruction from an accredited institution recognized by the U.S. Dept. of Education or a non-U.S. institution that is recognized by its government's higher education authority - Verification from a non-U.S. secondary or post-secondary institution in which English is the principle language of instruction and evidence that certifies the applicant successfully completed a minimum of two years of study at the institution - Acceptable test score from an English proficiency tests that is recognized by UoNA:
+- Take the English placement pre-test on arrival to UoNA prior to registering for courses. - o If a score of 70 or higher is achieved, English review courses will not be required and the student proceeds directly into the degree program courses. - o If a score of 69 to 60 is achieved, the student will be required to take English Review courses in addition to appropriate bachelor's program core and common core courses in their first quarter of study.
+Up to three (3) subsequent English review courses may be required based on the student's post-test score, which is given at the end of each review course. - If a score of less than 60 is achieved, the student will be required to transfer to the ESOL certificate program, and enter an undergraduate degree program when the student has demonstrated English Proficiency according to admissions requirements. - OR during the admissions process, an applicant may elect to provide one of the following to fulfill the English Proficiency requirement: - Documentation of an earned degree in which English is the principle language of instruction from an accredited institution recognized by the U.S. Dept. of Education or a non-U.S. institution that is recognized by its government's higher education authority - Verification from a non-U.S. secondary or post-secondary institution in which English is the principle language of instruction and evidence that certifies the applicant successfully completed a minimum of two years of study at the institution - Acceptable test score from an English proficiency tests that is recognized by UoNA:

-Test TOEFL-IBT TOEFL Computer Based TOEFL Paper Based iTEP IELTS PTE Acceptable Score ≥ 57 ≥ 189 ≥ 500 ≥ 3.5 ≥ 5.5 ≥ 45
+TEST TOEFL-IBT TOEFL Computer Based TOEFL Paper Based iTEP IELTS PTE Acceptable Score ≥ 57 ≥ 189 ≥ 500 ≥ 3.5 ≥ 5.5 ≥ 45